jamesthesnake/PumasDocs.jl/docs/src/model_components/dynamical_types.md

 - Mixed discrete and continuous equations (Hybrid Equations, Jump Diffusions)

-The problem type that is given can use sentinel values for the initial condition, timespan, and parameters which will be overridden by PuMaS during the simulation chain.
+The problem type that is given can use sentinel values for the initial condition, timespan, and parameters which will be overridden by Pumas during the simulation chain.